F41zK4r1m/TryHackMe/Weasel.md

 ## Enumeration:

-I started with the quick rustscan to scan for the open ports & services on the target.
-I found 15 open ports on the host:
+I began the enumeration process by conducting a quick rustscan to scan for open ports and services on the target host.
+The scan revealed 15 open ports:

 ```bash
 sudo rustscan -a 10.10.165.102  -- -sC -sV -vv -oN weasel_nmap